MislavJaksic/Prototyping/WebProgramming/HTMLTutorial/README.txt

 ### HTML text

+Text elements: written in index.html.

 ### HTML hyperlinks

+Anchor: <a href="website_link" title="hoverover_text">link_name</a>
-Inside the anchor element <a href="" title="">, any block of elements can be made into a hyperlink.
+        any block of elements can be made into a hyperlink.

-Use relative links as much as possible, fill in the attributes and correctly format the text.
-When linking to other HTML resources, let readers know what is behind the link: (PDF, 10MB), (requires Flash) or (stream opens up in another tab).

-Use <download> attribute when linking to a download.

-Construct the navigation menu at the top or to the sides.

-When linking to an email use "mailto: schema".
+Document fragment: link to a specific part of the page, not just the top.
+                   assigned with an id="" attribute.
+		   use <a href="folder/web_page.html#Address"> on <h2 id="Address">City, Street, Number</h2>.

+Tips: use clear link words, don't repeat the URI,
+      use relative links when you can,
+      let readers know what is behind the link (download, file size, ...), use <a href="" download=""> download attribute for downloads.

+Email: use <a href="mailto:email:_address"> mailto schema.

 ### HTML page structure